Ronnie Thompson (politician): Mayor of Macon

 The events of the 1971 riots and the tank acquisition overshadowed some of Ronnie Thompson's accomplishments.
 He introduced official non-discriminatory hiring practices for the first time.
-Thompson oversaw a series of major infrastructure upgrades during his two terms in office, including the paving and renovation of seventy-seven of city streets.
+Thompson oversaw a series of major infrastructure upgrades during his two terms in office, including the paving and renovation of seventy-seven city streets.
 He was a leading supporter of the 14,000 seat Macon Coliseum multi-purpose arena, which opened in 1968 at a cost of $4.5 million soon after he became mayor.
-Ronnie Thompson also led the modernization of city hospitals, ungraded Macon's regional airports, library expansions, and campaigned for new industrial development.
+Ronnie Thompson also led the modernization of city hospitals, upgraded Macon's regional airports, library expansions, and campaigned for new industrial development.
 Thompson, who campaigned on the importance of law and order, expanded the Macon Police Department from 168 officers to 242 officers, and the Macon Fire Department from 181 to 287 firefighters.
 His successor, former Mayor Buck Melton, credited Thompson with saving and restoring many of Macon's larger old buildings.
 Thompson, who had met former President Dwight D. Eisenhower at a golf course in Augusta, led the effort to name the Eisenhower Parkway, which runs through the city's south side, after the former president.

 Throughout his time as mayor, Thompson hosted his own radio talk show and wrote a column for the Macon Herald, a weekly newspaper.

-Ronnie Thompson unsuccessful ran for higher office while serving as mayor.
-In 1972, Thompson ran unopposed for the Republican nomination for the U.S. House of Representatives, but was defeated in the general election by incumbent Democratic U.S. Representative W. S. Stuckey Jr. Two years later, Georgia Governor Jimmy Carter was term-limited and could not run for re-election in 1974.
-Ronnie Thompson won the Republican gubernatorial nomination, but lost to Democratic nominee George Busbee in the 1974 general election.
+Ronnie Thompson unsuccessfully ran for higher office while serving as mayor.
+In 1972, Thompson ran unopposed for the Republican nomination for the U.S. House of Representatives but was defeated in the general election by incumbent Democratic U.S. Representative W. S. Stuckey Jr. Two years later, in 1974, Georgia Governor Jimmy Carter was term-limited and could not run for re-election.
+Thompson won the Republican gubernatorial nomination but lost to Democratic nominee George Busbee in the 1974 general election.
 Busbee handily defeated Thompson 69.1% to 30.9%.

 Thompson left office in 1975 after two terms and was succeeded by Mayor Buck Melton.

 Thompson's time as mayor left an impression that many in the political realm still remembered years after he left office.
 Jim Marshall, who was Macon's mayor from 1995 to 1999, recalled being asked about Thompson by other mayors when he served on the United States Conference of Mayors' executive committee in the 1990s, over two decades after Thompson had left office, "And one mayor of Macon was well known: Ronnie Thompson...Not necessarily for good reasons, but some mayors actually had stories about him, what, almost 25 years later?"
 Marshall said he did not know Thompson until long after his political life had ended, "But in his later life, I did meet him and he seemed like an awfully decent person.
 And I really enjoyed his company."